rust-lang/reference/src/attributes.md

 * All [item declarations] accept outer attributes while [external blocks], [functions], [implementations], and [modules] accept inner attributes.
 * [Statements] accept outer attributes.
+* [Block expressions] accept outer and inner attributes, but only when they are the outer expression of an [expression statement] or the final expression of another block expression.
 * [Enum] variants and [struct] and [union] fields accept outer attributes.
 * [Match expression arms][match expressions] accept outer attributes.
 * [Generic lifetime or type parameter][generics] accept outer attributes.